The Material Culture of Remembrance and Identity: South Africa, India, Canada & Australia's Imperial War Graves

 I am one of the ten DPhil students in the Globalising and Localising the Great War research network (http://greatwar.history.ox.ac.uk), and was co-convenor of its seminar series for the 2017-2018 academic year.
 In 2017-18 I was also leading the Global War Graves Leicester project (https://globalwargravesleicester.blogspot.com) and was Graduate Projects Coordinator for TORCH (The Oxford Research Centre in the Humanities), a role which involved organizing TORCH's Public Engagement with Research summer school.
-In 2016-17 I worked as UK Coordinator and Lead Chaperone for the Vimy Foundation's battlefield programs, leading and teaching highschool students from five countries.
-I also currently work as a research assistant in medieval Islamic and Indian Ocean history, and as exhibition researcher/writer for Oxford: The War & The World (2018-19 travelling exhibit, University of Oxford).
+In 2016-17 I worked as UK Coordinator and Lead Chaperone for the Vimy Foundation's battlefield programs, leading and teaching highschool students from five countries, and more recently as exhibition researcher/writer for Oxford: The War & The World (2018-19 travelling exhibit, University of Oxford).
 I held Exeter College's Winston S. Churchill tuition scholarship 2015-2018, and my prior degrees are in Museum Studies (MA, University of Leicester 2015) and Classical Archaeology & History (BA, University of British Columbia 2014).
 I am also one of the University of Oxford History Faculty's 2018-19 Beit Scholars in Global & Imperial History.
 My DPhil thesis was submitted April 2019.